 Majority of modern yoga styles originally stemmed from the classical Hatha yoga and use Hatha yoga postures (āsana).
 The Sanskrit word “yoga” means “Union” or “Communion” in Sanskrit, and the words “ha” and “tha” respectively mean “sun” and “moon” or literally “the Union of Sun and Moon”.
 Other sources, for example the Iyengar’s Light on Yoga, translate “hatha” as “force” or “determined effort” because it demands conscious discipline.

-One of the most important authorities on Yoga philosophy, the Bhagavad Gita, defines the true meaning of Yoga as a “deliverance from contact with pain and sorrow,” that can only be achieved when the mind and ego are freed from restless desire so they can rest in the spirit within.
+One of the most important authorities on Yoga philosophy, the Bhagavad Gita, defines the true meaning of Yoga as a “deliverance from contact with pain and sorrow,” that can only be achieved when the mind and ego are freed from never ending desire.

-Hatha yoga is one of the methods by which the restless mind is calmed.
+Hatha yoga is one of the methods to quiet the mind.
 The intention of classical Hatha Yoga, which blossomed around the 10th century, is to achieve the union of all the powers of body, mind, and soul by creating inner peace and harmony.
 Hatha Yoga was necessary to prepare the body for the more advanced yoga practices of meditation and insight in ancient yogic traditions.
 If you, like me, practice yoga for a better quality of life (not just for physical benefits), it can bring more health, peace and happiness.

 What is Hatha yoga?